JuliaTagBot/DatasToolbox/README.md

 `X_train, y_train` are properly formatted arrays that can be fed into the training function of whatever method you are using.

-When testing a time series regression, it is often desirable to create a sequence of a  specified length by predicting on the previous `N` points.
+When testing a time series regression, it is often desirable to create a sequence of a  specified length by predicting on the previous $N$ points.
 This requires extremely complicated data manipulation, but can be done with

 ```julia